What Do Value, Growth, Profitability, Momentum, and EPS Revisions Mean?

 • Stock Price Momentum

-The golden rule to investing is ‘Buy Low, Sell High’.
+The golden rule of investing is ‘Buy Low, Sell High’.
 This concept rests at the foundation of these building blocks.

-As any good shopper knows, compare and contrast is an essential process to pinpointing the best values.
-This is exactly what Seeking Alpha’s Quant Ratings accomplish.
+As any good shopper knows, compare and contrast is an essential process for pinpointing the best values.
+This is exactly what Seeking Alpha’s Quant Ratings accomplishes..

-Quant Ratings are an unbiased, instant quantitative characterization that displays a visual grading system (A+ through F) of each stock’s investment style and their underlying financial metrics.
+Quant Ratings are an unbiased, instant quantitative characterization that displays a visual grading system (A+ through F) of each stock’s investment style and its underlying financial metrics.

-Quant Ratings are a simple but powerful tool that every investor should use to check and assess the quality and health of the stocks they own.
+Quant Ratings are a simple yet powerful tool that investors should use to check and assess the quality and health of the stocks they own.

-Below are answers to a couple of popular questions we receive regarding the fundamental building blocks mentioned above.
+Below are answers to some popular questions we receive regarding the fundamental building blocks mentioned above.

-Value investing is an investment strategy that involves picking stocks which are valued at a discount compared to the average of other stocks within the sector, as well as, comparing the price of the stock to its historical average.
+Value investing is an investment strategy that involves picking stocks which are valued at a discount compared to the average of other stocks within the sector as well as comparing the price of the stock to its historical average.
 Investors utilize financial ratios, such as stock price divided by earnings, to value stocks.
-Ratios trading for less than the average of the sector are deemed a good value.
+Ratios trading at less than the average of the sector are deemed a good value.
 See Example Value Metrics.

 What does Growth actually mean?

 Growth investing involves picking stocks that are deemed to be growing faster than the average of the sector or the company’s historical growth rate.
-Typically, investors measure growth by assessing how fast a company’s revenues or earnings are growing compared to the competition or past levels.
+Typically, investors measure growth by assessing the rate at which a company’s revenues or earnings are growing compared to the competition or past levels.
 Companies with strong growth rates are viewed as healthy and dominant in their industry.
 See Example Growth Metrics.

 How is Momentum measured as an investment strategy?

-Momentum investing is associated with picking stocks that are appreciating (in stock price momentum) faster than the average of the sector.
-Typically, investors measure momentum by assessing how fast a company’s stock price has increased or decreased over a period of time - such as the last 12 months or 3 months.
-The measure is a basic indicator of supply and demand.
+Momentum investing is associated with picking stocks that are appreciating (in stock price momentum) faster than the sector average.
+Typically, investors measure momentum by assessing the rate at which a company’s stock price has increased or decreased over a period of time—such as the last 12 months or 3 months.
+This measure is a basic indicator of supply and demand.
 Companies with stronger price momentum are viewed to be in greater demand than other stocks in their sector.
 See Example Momentum Metrics.

 Why is Profitability important?

-Investing based on profitability is an investment strategy that involves picking stocks which are deemed to be more profitable than the average of the sector or the company’s historical profit levels.
+Investing based on profitability is an investment strategy that involves picking stocks which are deemed to be more profitable than the sector average or the company’s historical profit levels.
 Typically, investors measure profit by assessing a company’s financial gain.
-More specifically, the difference between the amount earned and the amount spent in buying, operating, or producing a product compared to the competition or past levels.
+More specifically, profitability is determined by the difference between the amount earned, and the amount spent in buying, operating, or producing a product compared to the competition or past levels.
 Companies with strong profits are viewed as healthy and dominant in their sector.
 See Example Profitability Metrics.

 What are EPS Revisions?

-Investing based on professional analyst’s earnings per share (EPS) revisions is an investment strategy that involves picking stocks which are deemed to have a higher quantity of upwardly revised estimates than the average of the sector or that of historical levels.
+Investing based on professional analysts’ earnings per share (EPS) revisions is an investment strategy that involves picking stocks which are deemed to have more frequent upward revisions than the sector average or that of historical levels.
 Companies with a higher quantity of revisions are viewed as having faster than expected earnings growth compared to their sector.
-See Example EPS Revision Metrics
+See Example EPS Revision Metrics.

-The reason investors purchase stocks is that they provide the highest potential financial returns over the long term.
+The reason investors purchase stocks is because they provide the highest potential financial returns over the long term.
 Historically, no other type of investment tends to perform better.
-The intelligent investor sticks to the old adage ‘never put all your eggs in one basket’.
-This principal is one of the reasons why Seeking Alpha scores and employs the multiple investment styles listed above, (GARP) for selecting stocks as opposed to being pigeonholed into a single style such as just value or just growth.
+The intelligent investor sticks to the old adage, “Never put all your eggs in one basket”.
+This principle is one of the reasons why Seeking Alpha scores and employs the multiple investment styles listed above, GARP for selecting stocks as opposed to being pigeonholed into a single style such as just value or just growth.

-If you are not a subscriber to Premium yet, you can easily try our full range of subscriber-only features for free by signing up for a trial.
+If you are not a subscriber to Premium yet, you can easily try our full range of exclusive features by signing up here.